eslint/eslint/docs/rules/key-spacing.md

 This rule aims to enforce consistency about spaces inside of objects.

 It takes an option as a second parameter which can be `"always"` or `"never"` for always having a space or never having any spaces respectively.
-There is no default.
+The default= `"always"`.

 The following patterns are considered warnings: